 Section 504

-504 plans are for K–12 public school students with disabilities.
-Section 504 defines “disability” in very broad terms and does not list specific disabilities by name.
-That’s why children who aren’t eligible for an IEP may qualify for a 504 plan.
-For any student that is an individual with disabilities, a public school must provide a free appropriate public education to the student.
-A school must provide a regular or special education and related aids and services that are designed to meet the individual educational needs of disabled persons as adequately as the needs of non-disabled persons are met.
-(34C.F.R.
-104.33)
+504 plans are designed for K–12 public school students with disabilities.
+Section 504 defines “disability” broadly, without specifying particular conditions, which is why students who do not qualify for an IEP may still be eligible for a 504 plan.
+Under Section 504, public schools are required to provide a free appropriate public education (FAPE) to students with disabilities.
+This includes providing regular or special education, along with related aids and services, that are designed to meet the educational needs of students with disabilities as effectively as those of non-disabled students (34 C.F.R.
+104.33).

 Section 504 defines a person with a disability as someone who: